ZBW-P/MLOP-Med_Image_Pred/README.md

   Our group plans to do the following training process:

-    - 1.**Build a Docker Container:**
+    1. **Build a Docker Container:**
           - Set up a Docker container with all the required resources, including the NVIDIA container toolkit.
 The most important component in our environment is the PyTorch library like PyTorch Lightning.

-    - 2.**Implement Distributed Training Strategies:**
+    2. **Implement Distributed Training Strategies:**
           - To utilize both DDP and FSDP, our group will incorporate the PyTorch Lightning library.
 With PyTorch, we can configure the trainer using `DDPStrategy` and `FSDPStrategy` for effective model training.

-    - 3.**Monitoring and Performance Tracking:**
+    3. **Monitoring and Performance Tracking:**
           - Use `nvtop` to monitor GPU usage and performance.
           - Employ `myflow` and Ray Training to track the model's performance under different training strategies.

-    - 4.**Objective:**
+    4. **Objective:**
           - Deliver high-accuracy predictions that help researchers rapidly analyze images and assist doctors in making informed decisions.
 Even if the suggestions are not perfect, they provide a valuable second opinion in the diagnostic process.

 Derivation & Suggestion (LLM)